(Updated August 12, 2021)

-The Coronavirus Aid, Relief and Economic Security Act (CARES Act), which established and funds the Higher Education Emergency Relief Fund (HEERF), provides emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
-Marymount California University has received $874,466 under this program–50 percent of which will be disbursed directly to students.
-The university recognized that any student, regardless of degree program or demonstrated financial need, may have additional expenses and financial needs due to COVID-19 and decided all eligible students would receive an equal distribution of the funding to help continue their education.
+The Coronavirus Aid, Relief and Economic Security Act (CARES Act), which was signed into law on March 27, 2020, established and funded the Higher Education Emergency Relief Fund (HEERF) to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to COVID-19.
+MCU received $874,466 under this program–50 percent of which was disbursed directly to students.

 August 15, 2020: August CARES Act Report

 May 18, 2020: President’s Message about CARES Act Funding